afsc-assessments/ebswp_2023/doc/EBSpollock.md

-*Environmental/Ecosystem considerations* The winter of 2018/2019 began with near-average accumulation of sea ice in the Bering Sea  during December and January, but warm, moist winds from the southwest persisted throughout February and eroded sea ice to extremely low levels (only 2018 was lower).
+*Environmental/Ecosystem considerations* The winter of 2018/2019 began with near-average accumulation of sea ice in the Bering Sea  during December and January, but warm moist winds from the southwest persisted throughout February and reduced sea ice extent to low levels (only 2018 was lower).
-Trends in sea ice and resulting extent of the cold pool were similar between 2018 and 2019, although a small cold pool occurred in 2019 and may have impacted pollock movement and ultimate distribution in 2019.
-That said, the winters of 2017/2018 and 2018/2019 were remarkably similar in terms of sea ice extent and phenology (Thoman in 2019 EBS ESR) due to wind patterns.
-Therefore ecosystem  indicators from 2018 may provide insights into 2019 conditions for pollock.
+Winter sea ice patterns and the resulting extent of the cold pool in summer were similar between 2018 and 2019 (Thoman in 2019 EBS ESR) due to these unusual wind patterns.
+Ecosystem  indicators from 2018 may provide insights into 2019 conditions for pollock.
 In 2018, warm  water temperatures and higher salinity north of St.
 Lawrence Island may have  contributed to the northward movement of pollock into the northern Bering Sea (see Eisner et al. in 2019 EBS ESR).
-With warm conditions persisting through  winter 2018/2019, it is possible that pollock remained in the northern Bering  Sea or were able to move along the shelf (north or south) early in the spring/summer of 2019.
-The 2018 year class experienced favorable conditions between a cooler summer as age-0s (2018) followed by a  warmer spring as age-1s (2019) (see Yasumiishi in 2019 EBS ESR).
+With warm conditions persisting through  winter 2018/2019, pollock may have remained in the northern Bering Sea or moved along the shelf (north or south) early in the spring/summer of 2019.
+The 2018 year class apparently experienced favorable conditions between a cooler summer as age-0s (2018) followed by a  warmer spring as age-1s in 2019 (see Yasumiishi in 2019 EBS ESR).

 The 2018 year class was sampled using surface trawls in the southern and northern Bering Sea  as age-0 in late summer 2018.
 Summer of 2018 was warm